-- [Host Agency] will establish the [Name of the Host Agency System] as a shared information system to the benefit of all public safety agencies in the [State or Region]. - The [Host Agency] will appoint a project manager to oversee [Name of Host Agency Project] and implement the terms and conditions of this MOU. - [Hosting Agency] will direct the management of all obligations, responsibilities, and assets of [Name of Host Agency System], including but not limited to: - Any and all contractual obligations for development, implementation, expansion, maintenance, and management of [Name of Host Agency System], - Ownership of any and all equipment in the inventory of [Name of Host Agency System], including but not limited to servers, workstations, communications devices, routers, firewalls or other hardware, and all software in use or under development in compliance with the requirements of [Name of Host Agency System]. - Security and control of any data resident in [Name of Host Agency System] data warehouse, to exclusive Law Enforcement use as defined by [Name of Host Agency System] Security Policies and Procedures. - [Host Agency] will design and implement a governance structure appropriate to the proper operational maintenance of [Host Agency], and providing appropriate levels of input to all participating agencies. - [Host Agency] will adopt Security Policies and Procedures as may be consistent with appropriate security and maintenance of the system for all participating agencies.
-This document shall become the governing MOU for participation in [Host Agency System] upon ratification of the participating agencies.
+- [Host Agency] will establish the [Name of the Host Agency System] as a shared information system to the benefit of all public safety agencies in the [State or Region]. - The [Host Agency] will appoint a project manager to oversee [Name of Host Agency Project] and implement the terms and conditions of this MOU. - [Hosting Agency] will direct the management of all obligations, responsibilities, and assets of [Name of Host Agency System], including but not limited to: - Any and all contractual obligations for development, implementation, expansion, maintenance, and management of [Name of Host Agency System], - Ownership of any and all equipment in the inventory of [Name of Host Agency System], including but not limited to servers, workstations, communications devices, routers, firewalls or other hardware, and all software in use or under develop in compliance with the requirements of [Name of Host Agency System], and - Security and control of any data resident in [Name of Host Agency System] data warehouse, to exclusive Law Enforcement use as defined by [Name of Host Agency System] Security Policies and Procedures.